Archive-42/march2022-archive/react/interview-questions-js.md

     Global variables are those that are available throughout the length of the code without any scope.
 The var keyword is used to declare a local variable but if you omit it then it will become global variable

     ```javascript
-    msg = 'Hello'; // var is missing, it becomes global variable
+    msg = "Hello"; // var is missing, it becomes global variable
     ```

 82. ### What are the problems with global variables